-This beetroot and chocolate cake is rich, very chocolatey and so delicious you wouldn’t know there was beetroot in the mix.
-It’s a great ingredient to use in a chocolate cake where it delivers on texture and moisture without altering the flavour.
+This beetroot chocolate cake with chocolate buttercream is rich, very chocolatey and so delicious you wouldn’t know there was beetroot in the mix.
+It’s a great ingredient to use in a chocolate cake where it delivers texture and moisture without altering the flavour.
 To make it even easier I cooked the beetroot from frozen using McCain frozen beetroot so this fast tracks the process very nicely.

 Recipe: makes 1 large loaf or a medium bundt cakePrint